datazoompuc/datazoom.amazonia/README.md

 society.

-As for now, there are three different datasets available for download: the Energy Development Budget and the Energy Generation.
+As for now, there are three different datasets available for download:
+Energy Development Budget, Energy Generation, and Energy Enterprises Distributed.

 #### Energy Development Budget

-The Energy Development Budget dataset showcases the Energy Development Account’s (CDE) anual budget expenses.
+The Energy Development Budget dataset showcases the Energy Development Account’s (CDE) annual budget expenses.
 The CDE is designed to promote the Brazilian energy development and is managed by the Electrical Energy Commercialization Chamber (CCEE).

-The dataset makes available the year of the observation – from 2013 to 2022 –, the type of expense, its value in R\$ (Reais) and its share over the total amount of CDE budget expenses on the year\*.
+In the current implementation, data is available from 2017 to 2022 and must be downloaded by year.
+The year argument can be a single year or a vector of years.
+The dataset includes the type of expense, its value in R\$ (Reais), and its share over the total amount of CDE budget expenses in each year.\*.

 \*Note that ‘share_of_total’ values sum to 1 for each year available.